Guadalajara, Spain: Rule of the Mendozas

 The Mendoza family held the title of Dukes and Duchesses of El Infantado from 1475.
 On 25 March 1460, Henry IV granted Guadalajara the status of 'City'.
 In this period, the Mendoza Family ordered the building of El Palacio del Infantado as their main residence.
 It was completed in the early 1480s and it is considered by many the oldest surviving building built in a pure Renaissance style outside Italy.

 The city's economy prospered thanks to the development of a specialised artisanate and a bustling trade.

+In the Middle Ages, Guadalajara was home to a large Jewish community that maintained four synagogues as well as other communal institutes, including the society Malbish Arumim ("Clothe the Naked") and a study house or yeshiva.
+These included the Great Synagogue, the Synagogue of the Toledanos (established by Jews from Toledo), the Synagogue de los Matutes (or Old Synagogue), and another known as the Midras.
+Around the time of the 1492 expulsion, the synagogues became the subject of disputes among local religious institutions.
+The Great Synagogue was sold in May 1492 and soon transferred to the church of Santa María de la Fuente, which converted it into a hospital.
+The Synagogue of the Toledanos was granted to the monastery of San Antolín for use as a hospital and home for aged friars.

 In the early 16th century, the city was one of the main focal points of the iluminismo (or alumbrados) in the Kingdom of Toledo, linked to heterodox religious figures such as Isabel de la Cruz and María de Cazalla.

 In the context of the Revolt of the Comuneros across the Crown of Castile, the comunero rebels in Guadalajara, as early as 5 June 1520, asked the Duke of the Infantado, Diego Hurtado de Mendoza, to join the anti-imperial revolt.
 The demonstrators lit the houses of the procurators who went to the Cortes of La Coruña to vote in favour of the taxes and obligations levied by Emperor Charles V. The Duke of Infantado played a cautious waiting game to see which side would win, finally choosing to endorse the Emperor in 1521.
 He ordered the beheading of the local leaders of the insurgency and the deportation of his own son and successor Íñigo López de Mendoza, who had leaned towards the comunero cause.

 By 1591, the city had a population of 6,754.